rwxrob/zet/20210831191541/README.md

 So what is it that makes people so enraptured and afraid of hackers?

 I believe it's their ability to learn, adapt, and own whatever target they set their mind to dominating.
-These are exactly the same skills that make technologists of all kinds dominate their lives and careers.
+It's their "artistic" creativity required to find solutions and their drive to see them through.
 They don't take no for an answer, not even from themselves.
-When they hit stumbling blocks and lack of motivation they deal with it and adapt as needed without wallowing in self-pity and doubt.
+When they hit stumbling blocks and lack of motivation they deal with it and adapt creatively as needed without wallowing in self-pity and doubt.
+It is these exact same traits and skills that make technologists of all kinds dominate their lives and careers.

 *Good* hackers know they don't know things.
 They know their weaknesses and their strengths because they are constantly testing themselves,